Vasyl-Bodnar/dearfortuna/content/posts/to-debug-or-aai.md

 I had repeated trials, but given the kinds of "memory" chatbots may use, I am skeptical of how useful that would be.

-Another test I prepared was feeding it just the essentials, the structs, the `send_pack`, and the `send_data`, all you need.
+Another test I prepared was feeding it just the essentials: the structs, the `send_pack`, and the `send_data`, all you need.
 Same question.
 (Yes, could be this mystical "memory", but it is not the exact same code at least)